hubble459/orbis-runner/doc/technical-design.md

 ### Proposed Design and diagrams

-We have made an class diagram as well as an activity diagram.
+We have made a class diagram as well as an activity diagram.
 These can be found under the doc files.

 #### Description of the problem

-This is a project for the subject Project Speelveld.
+This is a project for the subject Project Playground.
 Our goal is to make a game compatible on android.
 We all came up with an game idea and ended up picking the one we liked most, being Orbis Runner.
 More information about how this game works is in the functional design.

 Solution requirements

 #### Background

-This is a project for the subject Project Speelveld.
+This is a project for the subject Project Playground.
 We are supposed to make a game on android studio.
 We went over some of the game ideas and decided that we wanted to make this game, Orbis runner.

 #### Rationale